sascha-kirch/sascha-kirch/README.md

 - 👯 I’m open to collaborate on interesting new topics to meet new people and learn new things!
 - :v: I hope my repos are usefull to you and would be happy for any constructive feedback and suggestion to further improve

-To fin out more about me check out my website: https://sascha-kirch.github.io/
+To find out more about me check out my website: https://sascha-kirch.github.io/

 ![](https://komarev.com/ghpvc/?username=saki1309&color=yellow) since 04.01.2022